Thermomix Prescription in the NDIS

 About the Presenter

-Rebecca (aka Becky) Pizzilli has been an Occupational Therapist for more than 20 years She commenced her career with a rotation at Nottingham University Hospitals in the UK, covering a broad range of clinical settings including general medical, orthopaedics, neurological rehabilitation and community-based services.
-Since moving to Australia in 2009, Becky widened her experience and was a Senior OT with the Brain Injury Rehabilitation Service in South Australia.
+Rebecca (aka Becky) Pizzilli has been an Occupational Therapist for over 18 years.
+She commenced her career with a rotation at Nottingham University Hospitals in the UK, covering a broad range of clinical settings including general medical, orthopaedics, neurological rehabilitation and community-based services.

-Becky also has experience working in residential and community aged care, however her passion is supporting individuals who have had with a brain injury.
 She now runs her own business Find Your pOTential, which has a focus on adult brain injury rehabilitation.

 WHAT OTHERS ARE SAYING